8base/old-documentation/8base-console/graphql-api/mutations/single-record-mutations.md

 ***Note**: Some examples will use [aliases](../README.md) to show side by side the use of `data.id` versus `filter`.
 All examples work without aliases.*

 ##### Creating a single record
-Create a new record using the data argument that define the records data.
+Create a new record using the data argument that defines the records data.

 {% code-tabs %}
 {% code-tabs-item title="Query" %}